Neil Young’s Film Lounge – My Summer of Love

 UK 2004 : Pawel PAWLIKOWSKI : 86 mins

-There’s much to like in this small-scale tale of teenage lesbian romance, unfolding over the course of one hot, hazy summer in an unspecified (west?)
+There’s obviously much to like in this very small-scale tale of teenage lesbian romance, unfolding over the course of one hot, hazy summer in an unspecified (west?)
 Yorkshire valley.
-The performances by Emily Press – as working-class Lisa, aka “Mona” – and Nathalie Blunt – as the posher, more affluent Tamsin – are sensitive and accurate, while Paddy Considine makes his usual strong impression as Lisa’s born-again-Christian brother Phil.
+The performances by Nathalie Press – as working-class Lisa, aka “Mona” – and Emily Blunt – as the posher, more affluent Tamsin – are sensitive and accurate, while Last Resort‘s Paddy Considine makes his usual strong impression as Lisa’s born-again-Christian brother Phil.
 Ryszard Lenczewski’s cinematography is suitably dreamy, backed up by evocative music from Alison Goldfrapp and Will Gregory.
-All in all a promising package, full of talented contributions, and one that’s clearly pleased both critics and audiences – it won the prestigious Michael Powell Award for Best British Feature at the Edinburgh Film Festival, confirming Pawlikowski’s position in the front rank of this country’s directors after his (superior) Last Resort from 2001.
+All in all a promising package, full of talented contributions, and one that’s clearly pleased both critics and audiences.

 But while Phil’s evangelical actions might have fit in with the original 1980s timeframe, they sit awkwardly in a 2003 setting: this area of Yorkshire would almost certainly be much more multicultural than the all-white enclave of Pawlikowski’s film, and given current socio-political considerations the erection of a huge, seemingly permanent cross on a hillside would be at best ignorant, at worst crassly provocative.
 And what are we to make of Phil’s stated intention to “claim this valley back.”
 From what?
 From whom?

-click here for original Edinburgh Film Festival review
+click HERE for our full coverage of the 58th Edinburgh Film Festival

 by Neil Young